HDI-Project/ATM/README.md

     ```

     If you're planning on running large, distributed, or performance-intensive jobs,
     you might prefer using MySQL.
-Run the following command and following the instructions:
+Run the following command and follow the instructions:

     ```bash
     sudo apt-get install mysql-server mysql-client